 This is not a jazz bar per se; first and foremost it is a small, speakeasy-style cocktail bar, and one of the best in the world at that.
 The interiors are 1920s-esqe, cosy and glamorous without the clichés.
-The drinks have innovative garnishes (but stop short of being gimmicky) and the service is impeccable, without being annoying.
-It has a lot of class, without a hint of pretentiousness.
+The drinks have innovative garnishes (but stop short of being gimmicky); the service is attentive, without being annoying; it has a lot of class, without a hint of pretentiousness.
 The music doesn’t disappoint either, with top live jazz and blues playing seven nights a week.
 Look out for acerola, calmus root and pine sap – just a few of the surprising cocktail ingredients to be found at the Night Jar.

 What’s on at The Night Jar?

 Vortex has been a renowned jazz hangout since its opening in the late ’80s.
 However, property developers took over the original premises on Stoke Newington’s Church Street and it hasn’t had quite the same ‘vibe’ since its relocation to the Dalston Culture House in 2005.
 This isn’t necessarily a bad thing at all – in 2013 it was the winner of the Live Jazz award and constantly tops the lists as one of London’s best music venues.
 And they clearly know their stuff when it comes to music – they set up record label Vortex Records in order to release the debut album of London buskers Portico Quartet, who are fantastic and went on to be nominated for the Mercury Music Prize in 2008.
 Don’t miss sets from Ches Smith, Craig Taborn and Mat Maneri.

 See .
 Keep an eye out for exclusive album launches and evenings celebrating the music of jazz legends.